 However, its favorite tone is neither black nor white, it’s medium gray, also called 18% gray.
 Your camera wants to make everything medium gray.

-This is really important to remember, because this is the basis of your camera’s exposure metering system.
+Understanding this is really important to remember, because it’s the basis of your camera’s exposure metering system.

-Meet our cat models Sooty, Smokey and Snowy.
-They’re near each other in the same patch of light.
-We’re going to use spot metering to meter the exposure and we’ll position the point on the lightest part of their fur.
+Let’s say they’re lying near each other in the same patch of light.
+We’ll use spot metering to meter the exposure and we’ll position the point on the lightest part of their fur.

 Sooty